Partner – Orkes – NPI EA (cat=Spring)

 2.5.
 Services Configuration

-The setup for the resource servers is pretty much the same.
+The setup for the resource servers is pretty simple.
 In the following sections, we will detail how to set up the book-service.
-We will follow that up by explaining the modifications needed to apply these updates to the rating-service and gateway-service.
+After that, we can configure the same for the rating-service and gateway-service.

 2.5.1.
 Setup